Australian National Audit Office: Auditor-General

-The Auditor-General is appointed by the Governor-General on the recommendation of the Minister, for a term of ten years.
+The Auditor-General is appointed by the Governor-General on the recommendation of the Prime Minister, for a term of ten years.

-The current Auditor-General is Grant Hehir, who was appointed on 11 June 2015.
+The current acting Auditor-General is Ms Rona Mellor PSM, who was appointed to act in the role commencing 16 February 2024.

-Below is a full list of Commonwealth Auditors-General dating from 1902.
+Below is a full list of Commonwealth auditors-general dating from 1902.

 History

 The Audit Act 1901 was the fourth piece of legislation passed by the Parliament.
 The Audit Act provided a legislative basis for the financial management of Commonwealth finances and the audit of related accounts, it also provided a legal foundation for the appointment of an Auditor-General.
 The first Auditor-General, John William Israel, began establishing the Federal Audit Office in 1902 in Melbourne.
 The office moved to Canberra in 1935, in line with Government policy at that time.

 The Audit Act 1901 was amended in 1979 to allow the Audit Office to undertake performance audits ("efficiency reviews").
 Efficiency reviews, or performance audit, concerns the efficiency and effectiveness of a particular government activity.

 The Audit Act 1901 was replaced with the Auditor-General Act 1997, which came into effect on 1 January 1998.
 The main features of the new act included: